There are many stories to be chasing after.

 Way later - The Magnificent Kiwis have checked in -- Bryce Wakefield in Comments and Corey Wallace over at Japan Security Watch (Link) -- with far more intelligent things to say about the Morimoto apppointment than I have.

 * Until further notice, I will remain agnostic regarding the police story that a neighbor recognized Kikuchi and turned her in.
-The difference in appearances between the 1994 Kikuchi and the woman arrested on Sunday are significant (E).
+The difference in appearances between the 1994 Kikuchi and the woman arrested on Sunday are significant (Link).
 It seems unlikely that anyone looking at her would see the chubby, smiling former runner, especially as Kikuchi, while living in Sagamihara, was, according to residents, always hiding her face by looking at the ground.

 A more likely scenario is that her lover, exhausted by life on the lam, turned her in with a promise of clemency for himself and mercy for her, with police concocting the alert neighbor story to keep the public on the lookout for the last remaining Aum fugitive, Takahashi Katsuya.